Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Hey there.

-I think there may have been some confusion.
+I think there may be some confusion.

 I actually was going into a pose.

-Okay, well then let me stop you there.
+Okay, well, then let me stop you there.

-I invite you to call right back on that line to make sure that we have people calling on the correct line.
+And if you would call in and pick the line, our opposed line, invite you to call right back on that line to make sure that we have people calling on the correct line.

-Again, it's 202 -748 -8000.
+Again, it's 202-748-8000.

-If you support this effort of mass immigration, the incoming Trump administration, if you oppose it, 202 -748 -8001.
+If you support this effort of mass immigration, the incoming Trump administration, if you oppose it, 202748-8001.

 Yes, I oppose it because Trump does things without thinking ahead or planning ahead.